GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/ruby/index.md

 ### Required Software
 To use the oxd Ruby library, you will need:

-- A valid OpenID Connect Provider (OP), like Google or the [Gluu Server](https://gluu.org/docs/ce/installation-guide/install/).
+- A valid OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/docs/ce/installation-guide/install/) or Google.
-- An active installation of the [oxd server](../../oxd-server/install/index.md) running in the same server as the client application.
+- An active installation of the [oxd-server](../../oxd-server/install/index.md) running in the same server as the client application.
+- An active installation of the [oxd-https-extension](../../install/index.md) if oxd-https-extension connection is used.
+In this case, client applications can be on different servers but will be able to access oxd-https-extension.
 - A Windows server or Windows installed machine / Linux server or Linux installed machine meeting system requirements.

 ### Install oxd-ruby from RubyGems

 The Ruby Client is installed using RubyGems.
-Include following line in the Gemfile of the application using Oxd Ruby Library.
+Include following line in the Gemfile of the application using the oxd-ruby library.

 ```
 gem 'oxd-ruby', '~> 0.1.6'